American Venous Forum Logo

 Complications

-Massive pulmonary embolism causes an overload of the heart and can cause a sudden collapse of the cardiovascular system, which can cause fainting or sudden death.
+Massive pulmonary embolism causes an overload of the heart and can cause sudden death.

 Treatments